-A Solid-State Drive, sometimes called an SSD, is a type of storage device that uses non-volatile memory to hold and access data.
-Unlike the older style hard drives that uses an arm that scans across a bunch of spinning magnetic platters to read and write data, an SSD drive simply uses a whole heap of memory chips stored on a microchip board.
+A Solid-State Drive sometimes called an SSD, is a type of storage device that uses non-volatile memory to hold and access data.
+Unlike the older style hard drives that use an arm that scans across a bunch of spinning magnetic platters to read and write data, an SSD drive simply uses a whole heap of memory chips stored on a microchip board.

-In most cases with a modern PC the speed of all other components have improved to the point where the speed bottleneck has become the mechanical hard drive.
-Replacing this with a SSD drive can result in a noticeable improvement in overall speed an user experience.
+In most cases with a modern PC, the speed of all other components has improved to the point where the speed bottleneck has become the mechanical hard drive.
+Replacing this with an SSD drive can result in a noticeable improvement in overall speed and user experience.

 With available storage capacities of over 2 TB, SSDs have become suitable replacements for standard hard drives in both desktops and laptops.
 They also work well for netbooks and other applications that don’t require a significant amount of storage and require components to be more slimline and more light.

 Large SSDs can be expensive though.
 In most cases it is a good idea to purchase a smaller SSD to use as your system c: drive where your operating system and programs are run and purchase a larger regular hard drive to store your data.
 Even better you may opt to use cloud storage for all of your important documents and photos.
 SSD drives will eventually see then end of life to the older style mechanical hard drives.
 SSDs are becoming common with most systems on the market today.
 If you are in the market for a new PC or laptop, it is highly recommended that you look at options with an SSD.